hc-sc-ocdo-bdpd/file-processing/README.md

 - `file_processing.File`: Entry point for processing a file.
 It selects the appropriate processor for a given file based on the file type.
 - `utils.FileProcessorStrategy`: An abstract base class (ABC) for processing files.
 Subclasses must implement the `process` method.
 - `file_processing.TextFileProcessor` and `PdfFileProcessor`: They inherit from `FileProcessorStrategy` and implement `process` method for .txt and .pdf files respectively.
-- `file_processing.FileMetricStrategy`: An ABC for calculating metrics between files.
-Subclasses must implement the `calculate` method.
-- `utils.CosineSimilarity` and `utils.LevenshteinDistance`: They inherit from `FileMetricStrategy` and implement the `calculate` method to compute cosine similarity and Levenshtein distance between files.